MEDITATION - General Information

 The introductory course is suitable for complete beginners who have never meditated before.
 Some people find it difficult, some find it easy, but all people who do it remark on its usefulness.
 The course aims to help you have your own regular practice at home, with enough skills to maintain your practice.

-For those who are interested in Buddhism, though, the course is an good introduction to the Buddhist approach in working with the mind, and once the introductory course is completed other courses and retreats on Buddhism are available.
+For those who are interested in Buddhism, the course is a good introduction to the Buddhist approach in working with the mind.
+You could also try the Buddhism Courses, and once the introductory meditation course is completed other courses and retreats on Buddhism are available.

 On the first night of the introductory meditation course we show all participants how to sit comfortably in a posture which suits their individual bodies.
 This may be cross-legged, but can also include sitting in a chair or on cushions.
 The main thing is that you are able to sit comfortably, upright and alert.